 "I learned from my dad and my mom somebody should only have to tell you once," Betts said.
 "Whether it's me getting in trouble, they said I should only have to tell you once.
 I've kind of took that and made that for all aspects."

 Betts' ability to adjust after one error impressed his manager and coaches.
-He was particularly hard on himself after a rookie mistake caught stealing third base with his team behind by one run in early July, 2014.
+He was particularly hard on himself after a rookie mistake, caught stealing third base with his team behind by one run in July 2014.

 "I wouldn't say it's been easy," Shane Victorino, one of Betts's biggest mentors, said of the rookie's year.
 "Sometimes he overanalyzes and overthinks and is too hard on himself more than anything.
 Am I upset that (mistakes) happened because we have had a discussion?
 Yes," Victorino said.
 "But until you go out there and learn that process you won't know."